SHEET MUSIC REVIEW • written by ANDREW EALES

 Before taking a look, full disclosure.
 I contributed a single piece each to four previous titles in the series.
 However, I receive no ongoing royalty income from those, have absolutely no vested interest in the series, and chose not to contribute to the Piano Star Duets collection.
 I write here with full independence.

 So, with that out of the way, let’s jump in with all four feet…

 Continue reading ABRSM: ‘Piano Star’ Duets

-I’ll start with in-depth reviews of my Top 5 Choices.
-After that I will also include shorter reviews of some other great alternatives.
+This year’s updated feature on adult method books begins with an in-depth look at each of my Top 5 Choices, after which I will include shorter reviews of some other great alternatives…

 One of the most exciting developments over the course of my piano career has been the huge increase in adults taking up lessons.
 I have lost count of the number of adult beginners I’ve had the pleasure of teaching over the last three decades; at present I teach more than 30 adults.

 I’ve seen adults taking up the piano for many reasons; some wish they had learnt when they were younger, while for others taking up piano as an adult is the next chapter in a growing musical interest.